 PS — Don’t forget your glasses.
 To take a picture of it at…Glass Beach.

 3. Take a stroll in downtown or Fort Bragg

-Mendocino downtown is charming, its appeal is in its historic, early 1920s ish small town feel.
+Mendocino’s downtown feels more like a 1920s historic site than a downtown.
 Fort Bragg nearby is slightly bigger, has more dining options & is also home to “Skunk Train”, which loops through the Redwood Forest.

 4. Bike or hike by River Trail, followed by a picnic

 It’s super serene biking in these forests, alongside the river, with only the sound of the wind as you whiz past the scenery.